timfelle/PointCloudRegistration/Testing/README.md

 # Testing
 All tests are defined in shell scripts and can be called in an organised matter through the scripts in this folder.
+Data used in any test defined in these folders are located in the data folder and visualisations are done through matlab.

 ## Run Test
 \> runtest.sh TESTNAME1 [TESTNAME2 ...]